 What are the types of damages in personal injury cases in Oregon and Washington State?

-The following are some things we can help you recover money for in your Oregon or Washington personal injury case:
+The following are some damages in personal injury.
+We can help you recover money for your Oregon or Washington personal injury case:

 Also called “non-economic damages” are generally limited to such non-economic losses as: